arvindp25/Data-Science-portfolio/README.md

 preproecessing data <br>
     i checking null value and imputing <br>
     ii. checking duplicates <br>
     iii.
-Handling Categorical columns which have so many cateogory in it iv.
-Understanding Data by by EDA splitting data in 70/30
+Handling Categorical columns which have so many cateogory in it <br>
+    iv.
+Understanding Data by by EDA <br>
+ splitting data in 70/30 <br>
- Scaling Data whereever required model building
+ Scaling Data whereever required <br>
+ model building <br>
- Model evaluation by various parameter
+ Model evaluation by various parameter <br>
- For regression :-RMSE
+ For regression :-RMSE <br>
- For CLassification :- Accuracy score or AUC-ROC SCOre(for imbalance data)
+ For CLassification :- Accuracy score or AUC-ROC SCOre(for imbalance data) <br>

- Finalizing and conclusion of model
+ Finalizing model and conclusion with respect to business term <br>